Back to California

 This bill would require the Energy Commission, in coordination with specified agencies, to develop a strategic plan for the development of fusion energy in California, as specified.
 The bill would require the Energy Commission to submit the strategic plan to the Legislature on or before December 31, 2028.

-This bill would expand the types of facilities eligible to be certified as environmental leadership development projects by the Energy Commission, upon the submission of the above-described strategic plan, to include fusion energy electrical generating facilities, demonstration facilities, or applicable research and development facilities.
+This bill would expand the types of facilities eligible to be certified as environmental leadership development projects by the Energy Commission to include a discretionary project, as described, for the manufacture, production, or assembly of specialized products, components, or systems that are integral to fusion energy.

 Current Bill Text